anader123/nft-delegation/README.md

 Solution:

 You register an empty address in your mobile wallet as a delegate.
-Then when you arrive at the event you can produce a signature from the empty mobile wallet and the event can check if that address is a delegate.
+When you arrive you can produce a signature from the empty mobile wallet and the event can check if that address is a delegate.
 This method is safer since you would no longer need to carry around expensive NFTs to gain access to their utility.

 <br/>